Things to do in South Korea

 South Korea is one of those places you can visit again and again without ever feeling the slightest bit bored.
 Love cafes and it’s paradise.
 Love adventure and the outskirts offer countless hiking trails.
 Love KPOP?
 Seoul city lives and breathes it.

 Without a doubt, Korea is filled with plenty of things to do and since the last time any of us set foot in the country, yet more have appeared.
-Sure – we might not be able to travel now, but for all those with raging wanderlust, it’s never too early to start shortlisting travel inspiration.
-Here are 10 new things to do in Korea you can add to your future travel bucket list:
+For all those with raging wanderlust and who might wanna travel on the Vaccinated Travel Lane opening on 15 Nov, it’s never too early to start shortlisting travel inspiration.
+Here are 10 things to do in Korea you can add to your travel bucket list:

 1. Hop on board the Haeundae Beach Train and Sky Capsule

 It’s located in Busan – but no, there aren’t any zombies.